How to Hire Software Developers?

 1.1 Versatile Technical Skills

-It is something that is very obvious and hence the first and foremost quality for all top software developers is a knack for technical skills, programming languages, and versatility.
-All good software developers must be sound with the latest technology trends.
+It is something that is very obvious and hence one of the key qualities for all top software developers is a knack for technical skills, programming languages, and versatility.
+All Good software developers must stay updated with the latest technology trends.
 They should be consistent in maintaining speed while writing logical, clean, crisp, and high-quality codes.

 To be uniquely identified from many other software developers from competitive companies, it is good to have technical knowledge of full-stack development.
 Though we know that software development encompasses numerous layers starting from the front-end, back-end, or database so to know full-stack will prove extremely beneficial.